La Grace: Description of La Grace

 Although La Grace is conceived in such a way that even Admiral Nelson would not notice any unhistorical flaw or anachronism at first sight, she is equipped with a modern technology inside, safety systems and equipment necessary to allow safe navigation and agreeable living conditions for her crew.

 Giving the name La Grace

-La Grace has been baptised after famous sailing ship of Augustine Herman (which was in fact a frigate) to commemorate Czech maritime history.
+La Grace has been baptised after the famous sailing ship of Augustine Herman (which was in fact a frigate) to commemorate Czech maritime history.
 Baptism ceremony took place on 1 May 2011 in Athens, Greece, as the apex of the four days long festivities.
 A bottle of Champagne was broken against the bow by Miss Czech Republic Lucie Křížková.
 The boat has two godmothers.
 Together with Mrs. Křížková it is also Eliška Tannerová from Moravia, by then an 18-month-old girl.
-Finale of the festivities took place on Cape Sounion, where, at sunset, Captain of the boat threw an offering to the god of the sea Poseidon down into the water, pleading for his goodwill.
+Finale of the festivities took place on Cape Sounion, where, at sunset, the Captain of the boat threw an offering to the god of the sea Poseidon down into the water, pleading for his goodwill.